 Restaurant owners are responsible for keeping properties safe for those who eat and drink there, or providing a warning if they cannot keep the area safe.
 They can be held responsible for injuries in the dining area as well as the parking lot.
-The most common injuries sustained in restaurants are slip and fall accidents on uneven pavement just outside the restaurant, poorly lit parking lots, or spilled food that is not clean.
+The most common injuries sustained in restaurants are slip and fall accidents on uneven pavement just outside the restaurant, poorly lit parking lots, or spilled food that is not cleaned.

 Spills from food and beverages are particularly likely to occur at a restaurant.
 If a patron is hurt because he or she slips on food or drink, he or she will need to show that the restaurant created the hazard, that the restaurant knew of the hazard, or that the restaurant should have known of the hazard.
 To prove the third situation, most plaintiffs must show how long the food or drink was spilled there without being cleaned up.
 The longer the food or drink is present in the location without being cleaned up, the more likely it is that a jury will determine the restaurant was negligent.